-We stock a range of 12V lead acid and AGM /gel batteries including
+We also stock a range of 12V lead acid and AGM and gel batteries for small applications.

 Recycling your batteries at the end of their lifespan could save you between 5% and 7.5% of the cost of a new battery bank.
 We can assist with the recycling of batteries so call us to find out how